Sheri Foster

-Sheri Foster (born October 19, 1957) is an American actress and registered member of the Cherokee nation from Texas.
+Sheri Foster is an American actress and registered member of the Cherokee nation from Texas.
 Her theatre experiences include The Independence of Eddie Rose, Death of a Miner, God of Vengeance, and touring with the Native American Theater group Mystic Voices.
 Her film work includes U-Turn (for which she was honored with a Best Supporting Actress Award from First Americans in the Arts), Naturally Native, Secondhand Heart, and Shouting Secrets.
 TV credits include House, Crazy Horse, Coyote Waits, and Unbreakable Kimmy Schmidt.

 Personal life

-Born in Texas in 1957, Foster is a citizen of the Cherokee Nation.
+Born in Texas in 1951, Foster is a citizen of the Cherokee Nation.